awslabs/sagemaker-debugger-rulesconfig/README.md

             },
             collections_to_save=[
                 CollectionConfiguration(
                     name="my_name",  # Required.
-If specified, the debugger will collect the tensors for this collection.
-The users may have to update the rule_parameters above to run the rule on right tensors. parameters= {
+If specified, debugger will collect tensors for this collection.
+Users may have to update rule_parameters above to run the rule on right tensors. parameters= {
                         "param1": "value1",
                         "param2": "value2"